 Originally posted 17 January 2017

 I don’t know how many times people have to say this, but being part of a marginalized group does not exempt one from criticism, especially when it’s a convenient admission in the face of said criticism.
-If a work that someone produces reinforces, trivializes, or ignores very real issues that affect people in real life, regardless of the intent or of the creators status, the consequence will be criticism, as it should be.
+If a work that someone produces reinforces, trivializes, or ignores very real issues that affect people in real life, regardless of the intent or of the creators status, the consequence will be critique, as it should be.
 This is something that Veronica Roth and her defenders seem to have forgotten when Roth revealed in an interview for USA Today that she suffers (or suffered) from chronic pain.
 This after she received criticism for an ableist comment made by an NPR reporter as well as the ableist content of her newest release entitled Carve the Mark.

 Let me be clear that this is not a complete, comprehensive timeline of events, but merely my understanding of the discourse around this book.

 I first became aware of the problematic elements within CtM when I came across author Justina Ireland’s (@justinaireland) notes on the book, which she posted on her blog after people demanded she “show her work” subsequent to her publishing a negative review of the ARC she had received.
 In it, she notes the racial coding of the primary female protagonist Cyra – not necessarily the entirety of her people, as some have misunderstood – as black and some possible parallels to African cultural practices.
 That in and of itself was no real cause for concern (if you ignore the rather skewed, minimal understanding of African cultures, because this is YA) but, as Ireland and several other folks on Book Twitter noted, the same racist tropes that Keira Drake’s The Continent was criticized for made an appearance in this novel as well.